dnesteryuk/whisperer/README.md

   end
 ```

 Serializer name should be passed as a second argument to the `factory` method.
+The purpose of this class is to convert a given factory into Json format.

 `Multiple Json` serializer is used for serializing a collection of factories: